François Huber: Early research

-Huber became interested in honey bees after being read the works of René de Réaumur and Charles Bonnet.
-He also had a conversation with the latter who was also based in Geneva.
+Huber became interested in honey bees after reading the works of René de Réaumur and Charles Bonnet.
+He also had a conversation with the latter, who was also based in Geneva.
 His curiosity was focused on the history of these insects.
 His initial desire was to verify some facts and then fill in missing information.
 Since he was now blind, he had to rely on the help of others.
 This included his wife but also his servant François Burnens, who was fully devoted to his master.
 François Burnens (1760–1837) was the son of peasants from Oulens-sous-Échallens from the Canton of Vaud who arrived in 1780.
 Huber taught him how to observe and directed him through questioning.
 He used his memories of his youth and the testimonials of his wife and friends.

 Through his "observation", he discovered that the queen bee did not mate in the hive but in the air and detailed how the timing of this event was essential.
 He also confirmed the discovery by Schirach that bees are able to convert eggs into queens by the use of food (royal jelly) and that worker bees can also lay eggs.
 He described the battles between queens, the killing of drones at the end of the summer and what happens when a queen is replaced by a newly introduced queen.
 He also proved that bees used their antennae to communicate.
-He looked at the dimensions of the cells and how they influence the shape of the insects, the way the larvae spins silk to make its cocoons.
-He showed that queens are oviparitous.
+He looked at the dimensions of the cells and how they influence the shape of the insects, the way the larvae spin silk to make their cocoons.
+He showed that queens are oviparous.
 He looked at the ways swarms formed and was the first to provide an accurate biological history of bee colonies.

 These observations were made using a new type of hive in which each comb had glass sides, which Huber developed; these hives were the ancestors of our modern observation hives.
 Until then, hives had been circular and made of straw.
 These new hives opened as books with each frame visible to view.
 These allowed the team to observe the bees and follow them around.
 These discoveries would not have been possible without the skills and bravery of François Burnens, who was fully committed to discovering the truth.
 It is said that he would face the attacks of an entire hive just to learn a fact.